-Call 43-year veteran Atlanta DUI attorney Bubba Head today and get honest answers to all your questions.
+Call 45-year veteran Atlanta DUI attorney Bubba Head today and get honest answers to all your questions.
 Tell us everything that happened and everything you remember about your DUI arrest.
-The sooner you call us, the better chance we must win your DUI case and get your charges reduced or dismissed.
+The sooner you call us, the better chance we have of winning your DUI case and getting your charges reduced or dismissed.

 Checkpoints Near Me – Are They Constitutional?

 Information About Arrest for Violating Georgia DUI Laws

 Finding the Best DUI Attorney for Your Case